stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 A node finishes the nomination phase whenever any value `x` reaches quorum threshold in the `accepted` fields.
-Following the terminology of (#federated-voting), this condition corresponds to the node confirmed some value `x` as nominated.
+Following the terminology of (#federated-voting), this condition corresponds to when the node confirms some value `x` as nominated.
 A node that has finished the nomination phase stops adding new values to its `votes` set.
 However, the node continues adding new values to `accepted` as appropriate.
 Doing so may lead to more values becoming confirmed nominated in the